Stye and chalazion: symptoms and treatment

 Can you have both a stye and a chalazion?

-A stye is smaller, more painful and more tender to the touch than a chalazion, which can develop into a chalazion after several weeks.
+A stye is smaller, more painful and more tender to the touch than a chalazion.
+A stye can develop into a chalazion after several weeks.

 You should avoid wearing contact lenses and any eye make-up until the eye has completely healed.
 It is really important that you do not try to burst or remove the eyelash yourself as this could cause further infection.